Skip to content

 Simply put, Day 1 CPT enables students to remain in the U.S. on an F-1 status and work under CPT.

-Day 1 CPT Student Life: Online Classes with Regular In-Person Sessions
+Day 1 CPT Student Life: Online Classes with Regular On-Site Sessions

 Day 1 CPT schools adopt a hybrid teaching model.
 Each semester, students are required to enroll in at least 6 credits (usually two courses) plus a 0.5-1 credit for CPT course (depending on the program’s policy).
 Zoom classes are often scheduled for weekday evenings or weekends.
 Additionally, students must attend in-person classes once per month or once per semester, usually on weekends.
 This format is manageable for students who are also working.